How to look for records of... Historical education policy and administration: childcare, schools for disabled children and other special services

 - nursery schools

-We do not hold personal files on pupils or personnel records of teachers.
-Read our guide on Teachers and pupils for guidance.
+We do not hold personal files on pupils or personnel records of teachers – read our guide to records of schools for guidance on this.

 From the end of the 19th century there was a gradual development of services in this area.